 Let’s be clear, that’s a figure of speech; this Saturday night’s race at the Winchester Speedway in Indiana is actually only the ninth of 19 races on the series’ schedule this year.
 But for the first time since Frank Kimmel left Tri-State Motorsports after the 2007 season, the 2011 ARCA title chase is taking on the look of a runaway.
 RCR driver Ty Dillon is coming off his fourth victory of the season at Michigan, with his points lead growing for the third straight race since New Jersey.

-Dillon has won on a plate track, two intermediate ovals and a short-track.
-He’s winning absolutely everywhere, while his closest challenger in Frank Kimmel is having a hard time taking the step from a top 10 car to a top 5 car.
+Dillon has won on a plate track, two intermediate ovals and a short track.
+He’s winning absolutely everywhere, while his closest challenger in Kimmel is having a hard time taking the step from a top-10 car to a top-five car.
 Sooner or later, Kimmel has to break through and snap a three-year winless streak, both to make up ground on Dillon and snap the momentum that the No. 41 team clearly has.